 Steps to making three Shelves

-- Measure where you want your holes (Center hole to center hole, ours are approximately 7″ apart).
+- Measure where you want your holes (center hole to center hole, ours are approximately 7″ apart).

 - Patch and sand all six boards.